Kev Orkian: Britain's Got Talent

-Despite missing out on a place in the Britain's Got Talent final and losing the chance to perform at the Royal Variety Show, Orkian nevertheless beat winners Spelbound and the other finalists to the post of performing for Royalty.
-Orkian entertained Prince Philip less than two weeks after being booted off the show and had already performed for several other members of the Royal family including Prince Charles, Prince Edward and Princess Michael of Kent.
+Despite missing out on a place in the Britain's Got Talent final (getting buzzed by both Cowell and Morgan in his semi-final performance) and losing the chance to perform at the Royal Variety Show, Orkian nevertheless beat winners Spelbound and the other finalists to the post of performing for royalty.
+Orkian entertained Prince Philip less than two weeks after being booted off the show and had already performed for several other members of the royal family including Prince Charles, Prince Edward and Princess Michael of Kent.
 Orkian was invited to perform for Prince Charles at Windsor Castle in 2009 for the British Forces Foundation 10th Gala Dinner.
 Classical singer Katherine Jenkins and comedian David Walliams also attended.
 Orkian was granted access to one of the castle's bedrooms to prepare for the comedy piano sketch and he recalls the moment he turned to see Prince Charles turn bright red with laughter during his act: "I was amazed".
 After the sketch, Prince Charles congratulated him and said he was an "absolute genius".